Looking for Meerkat Meals or Meerkat Movies?

 - You’re having a property bought for you by someone who already owns their own home, such as a parent or guardian.

 Always check with a lender if you’re unsure whether you qualify as a first-time buyer.

 Generally, a first-time buyer is expected to put down a deposit of at least 10% of a property’s purchase price.
-It’s possible to have only a 5% deposit and still secure a 95% mortgage, but there are risk in taking out such a large mortgage as our guide to 95% mortgages explains.
-The more you’re able to save for a mortgage deposit, the more equity (or ownership) you’ll have in your home.
-You’ll then be in a better position for more competitive mortgage deals, which might include lower monthly payments.
+Lenders require a deposit to secure the loan, as well as offer reassurance that you’re reliably able to afford the financial commitment.
+It’s possible to have only a 5% deposit and still secure a 95% mortgage, but there are risks in having to borrow such a large mortgage as our guide to 95% mortgages explains.
+The more you’re able to save for a mortgage deposit, the more equity (or ownership) you’ll have in your first home.
+You’ll then be in a better position for more competitive mortgage rates, which might include lower monthly payments.

-Which type of mortgage is right for me as a first-time buyer?
+Which type of first-time buyer mortgage is best for me?

 The right type of mortgage for you as a first-time buyer will depend on your circumstances.
-It’s important to first understand the difference between a fixed-rate mortgage and one with variable terms.
+We’ve put together a breakdown of the different types of mortgage, to help you find the right fit for you:

 - Standard variable rate mortgages (SVRs) – this is a lender’s basic rate of interest.
 SVRs don’t come with discounts or reduced interest rates, and the lender can choose to change this rate.
 SVR tends to be the rate you roll on to once a fixed deal ends.

 - Tracker mortgages – these products have variable interest rates that follow an external rate, typically the Bank of England’s base rate.
 They don’t match the rates they follow, but are set a certain percentage above or below.